arcan1s/arcanis.me/projects/_posts/2013-02-21-awesome-widgets.md

 {% raw %}}}{% endraw %}
 ```

-A functions inside will be interpret as JavaScript ones, any variables from main
+A functions inside will be interpreted as JavaScript ones, any variables from main
 body is supported, thus the following function:

 ```javascript